-For all Power Generating Modules and energy storage devices type B/C/D ELIA must receive schedules in Day-ahead and updates in Intraday.
+For all Power Generating Modules, energy storage devices type B/C/D, and demand delivery points offering flexibility for redispatching ELIA must receive schedules in Dayahead and updates in Intraday.
 Power Generating Modules and energy storage devices with an installed capacity below 25MW may provide an ON/OFF schedule as an alternative to the default MW schedule.
-Demand facilities are exempted from delivering schedules in both Day-ahead and Intraday.
+Demand facilities without demand side flexibility offered for redispatching are exempted from delivering schedules in both Day-ahead and Intraday.